 - 4. Radio/TV.
 Radio/TV.
 The NCAA will provide the following television and radio elements to assist in promoting and selling tickets to the championship.
 Several formats will be provided in order to allow for use over a variety of platforms (e.g., websites, tv commercials, videoboards).
-All spots will be made available for download via the online marketing website NCAAChampsPromotion.com - 5.
-Support Documents.
+All spots will be made available for download via the online marketing website NCAAChampsPromotion.com - Support Documents.
 Hosts should refer to the following support documents when developing marketing plans and budgets: NCAA Ticket Promotional Use Guidelines, NCAA Sales Commission Guidelines, and NCAA Micro-Site Guidelines.

-above in this Champio listed in this document the NCAA and the a nship Bid Speci and to adminis pplicable NCA/ ifications Agre ster the design A sports com conship agrees to all terms and conditions as outlined ement.
-We agree to comply with all the requirements nated championship in accordance with the policies of mittee.
-Prospective hosts that agree with all the ted championship shall signify agreement by selecting ☐ YES □ NO Prospective hosts who do not agree with all requirements in this document shall select either "No" or "No with Exception" and declare any issues and/or exceptions regarding the aforementioned terms.
+The prospective host that is bidding on this championship agrees to all terms and conditions as outlined above in this Championship Bid Specifications Agreement.
+We agree to comply with all the requirements listed in this document and to administer the designated championship in accordance with the policies of the NCAA and the applicable NCAA sports committee.
+Prospective hosts that agree with all the requirements listed in this document for the designated championship shall signify agreement by selecting "Yes" below. ☐ YES □ NO ☐ NO with Exception Prospective hosts who do not agree with all requirements in this document shall select either "No" or "No with Exception" and declare any issues and/or exceptions regarding the aforementioned terms.
 Please note: any proposed revisions to the language in this document must be specified in the bidding portal to be considered.